The Clarion Call: The People’s CDC Provides A Sobering Look at the COVID-19 Crisis

 If you are a union member, find another person in your union and follow the example of Academic Workers at the University of California who gathered 500 signatures on an open letter and drafted an article around public health and safety (with demands for masking, PCR test access, etc.).
 Through the course of their strike, they have succeeded in increasing mask use on the picket line, and bringing back masks to organizing spaces.
 And they’re still going!

 Individuals can call and write to their policymakers across all levels of government asking for a return of mask mandates in indoor settings, including schools, and access to testing and masks.
-Individuals can ask their members of Congress to support continued funding for COVID health measures and ask that they do NOT let the public health emergency expire.
+Individuals can ask their members of Congress to support continued funding for COVID health measures.

 In the coming year, we are advocating for a return to mask mandates in all indoor public settings, especially medical facilities and public transportation.
 All levels of government should provide access to free rapid at-home and PCR testing, and the federal government should mail out more than four tests along with high-quality masks.
 Policymakers should support unionized workers and start requiring or expand paid sick leave policies.